Near and Further Distance

 An ocean of sandbanks that shifted slowly with the tides.
 Of seaweed that had turned into an impenetrable waving forest where only bright blue fish managed to slip through.
 An ocean full of thoughts that were so gracefully and at ease in the water as black sea nettle jellyfish, but did not survive once spoken out loud, reaching the surface, shrinking into helpless blobs in the sand.
 A sea of characteristics that had formed over many years, like generations of stony coral building a reef.
 And then there was the deep sea, of which we could only see a glimpse glittering in the distance; there the demonic fish with monstrous teeth were hiding, sharing the dark waters with some miraculous octopuses and mysterious bioluminescent creatures.

 It was difficult to reach this ocean, maintenance of the path through the dunes had been neglected.
-But often the sea itself reached out, letting stuff wash up the shore, impossible to avoid.
+Often the sea itself reached out, letting stuff wash up the shore, impossible to avoid.
 And during this beachcombing, this daily fishing, observing and tinkering around, occasionally a question could be asked again, as in a call, which was sometimes followed by a response, sometimes was the result of a response, and sometimes simply remained a call.

 How do the stars move?